 A bit of background in case you are interested:-

 I am Director of the Stockholm International Peace Research Institute.
 I am also a part-time Professor of Peace and Conflict Studies at the University of Manchester, where I’m affiliated with the Humanitarian and Conflict Response Institute.
-Until August this year I was Secretary General of International Alert, the London-based international peacebuilding organisation.
+From December 2003 until August 2015 I was Secretary General of International Alert, the London-based international peacebuilding organisation.

 In July 2009 I started out on what a friend called Fatherhood v2.0.It’s one reason why there are intermittent silences on this blog (my verbosity is another – if I were to write shorter blogs, I’d probably write more of them).
 In addition, in August 2014 I became a grandfather.
 And then in February 2015 I became a grandfather again (if you see what I mean) and again in July 2016.